 Importing and exporting explosives

-This information applies to the import and export of explosives under the Explosives Act 1999 (PDF, 593KB) where explosives are imported into Queensland from another country or exported to another country through sea ports and airports.
+This information applies to the import and export of explosives under the Explosives Act 1999 where explosives are imported into Queensland from another country or exported to another country through sea ports and airports.

 The import and export of explosives doesn't apply to: